barryclark/jekyll-now/_posts/2020-02-20-integrator.md

 ---
 layout:     post
-title:      URLer
+title:      Integrator
-date:       2016-06-08 12:32:18
+date:       2020-02-20 12:32:18
 active:     No
-summary:    Development tools for generating / scanning QR codes with embedded Esri fields apps links
+summary:    Demo showing how app linking can be used to provide a seamless integration between an iOS app and Esri field apps
 category: Work side project
 thumbnail:
 tags:
- - Development Tool
+ - Presentation tool
- - macOS
+ - App linking
  - iOS
  - Swift
+ - Swift UI
 ---